paramraghavan/sparksql-awsglue/README.md

   DISK_ONLY).
 Without passing argument, persist() and cache() are the same - results in memory.

 -  Explain Plan/Query Execution Plan - The best way to make sure everything has run as expected is to look at the execution plan.
-You can see in the following execution plan the keywords InMemoryTableScan and InMemoryRelation which indicate that we are working on a cached DataFrame.dataframe_object.explain()
+You can see in the execution plan - DataFrame.dataframe_object.explain(), the keywords InMemoryTableScan and
+   InMemoryRelation which indicate that we are working on a cached dataFrame.

 # Parquet file Gzip vs Snappy
 GZIP compression uses more CPU resources than Snappy or LZO, but provides a higher compression ratio.
 GZip is often a good choice for cold data,